 - Your doctor may do a digital rectal examination (DRE) by inserting a gloved finger into your rectum to feel the prostate.

-- If tests show abnormalities, some tissue may be removed from the prostate for examination.
+- If tests show abnormalities, some tissue may be removed from the prostate for examination in a laboratory.
 This is called a biopsy.

-- You may have other tests to determine the extent of the prostate cancer, including a bone scan, MRI scan or CT scan.
+- You may have other tests to check the extent of the prostate cancer, including a bone scan or CT scan.

-- A specialist doctor such as a urologist will also assign a stage to the cancer.
-This describes how advanced the cancer is.
-The TNM (Tumour, Nodes, Metastasis) system is used for staging.
-The cancer may also be staged as localised, locally advanced, advanced or metastatic.
+- A specialist doctor such as a urologist will assign a stage to the cancer.
+This describes if and how far the cancer has spread.
+The TNM (tumour– nodes–metastasis) system is used to give an overall stage of 1–4.
+The cancer may also be described as localised, locally advanced, advanced or metastatic.

-- Diagnostic tests will provide information about the grade and volume of the cancer.
-The volume is how much cancer is in the prostate.
+- Test results will provide information about the grade and size of the cancer.
 The grade tells how fast the cancer may grow.
-Your doctor will describe the grade using the Gleason or ISUP score.
+Your specialist will describe the grade using the Gleason or Grade Group score.

-- Your doctor may talk to you about the expected outcome of the disease, called your prognosis.
+- Your specialist may talk to you about your prognosis, which is the expected outcome of the disease.